chao-ji/tf-detection/README.md

 ## Experiments

-This section presents results of training and evaluating object detection models on public datasets.
+This section presents results of training and evaluating object detection (and instance segmentation) models on public datasets.

 ### Object Detection

 #### Pascal VOC dataset
-The following combinations of object detector and feature extractor were trained on the union of the `trainval` splits of Pascal VOC 2007 and `trainval` splits of VOC 2012, and were evaluated on the VOC 2007 `test` split.
-The goal is to achieve comparable results prepresented in the respective papers so similar parameter settings were used.
+The following combinations of object detector and feature extractor were trained on the union of **trainval** of VOC2007 and **trainval** of VOC2012, and were evaluated on the **test** of VOC2007.

-**AP\@0.5**: a detected box is considered as true positive if it overlaps a groundtruth box of the same object class with IOU >= 0.5.

 object detector|SSD|SSD|Faster R-CNN|Faster R-CNN|
 -|-|-|-|-|